germanfgv/firecrest-v2/docs/setup/arch/health_checks/README.md

 # Health checks

-Internally, FirecREST performs a periodic **health check** of all the pieces of infrastructure that needs to work correctly.
+Internally, FirecREST performs a periodic **health check** of all underlying services that needs to work correctly.

 These periodic tests not only provide the users with updated information about the current status of the HPC Center infra, but help FirecREST to run faster and more efficiently.